1- Love them as they want to be loved.

 My ex-husband had a really hard time getting things done around the house.
 I told him, over and over, that if he was my employee I would fire him.
 And I wouldn’t say it in a loving way.
 I would say it dismissively, almost with a wave of my hand.
 I can only imagine how it must have felt to be on the receiving end of my contempt.

 Therapists say that when they see contempt in a relationship they know that it’s close to over.
-So if you find yourself acting contemptuously STOP, assess and figure out what needs to be done.
+So, if you find yourself acting contemptuously STOP, assess and figure out what needs to be done.

 Don’t let contempt kill love.
 Because it will.

-Of course there are the obvious ways to show someone that you love them.
 You hug them and kiss them and have sex with them and tell them that they are wonderful and hang out with their friends and visit their mother.
 All of those things are an excellent way to show you someone you love them.

 But they will have a hard time accepting your love if you aren’t willing to forgive them, if you can’t support them and are constantly critical of them.
 Back up your kisses with words and actions and they will know that you are the one for them.